 You should contact your college in the first instance.
 The college will contact the relevant University departments and your fee will be investigated.
 If you are not satisfied with the result of the investigation, you may petition the Fees Panel.
-For more information on how to petition the Fees Panel, please email the Fees Clerk.
+For more information on how to petition the Fees Panel, please email the Student Fees Team.
 Requests for refunds will not normally be considered more than one year after the fee has been paid.

 What happens if I don't pay my fees?